Resource Consent

 How do I apply for a Resource Consent?

-Fill out the online form Application for a resource consent - Form 9.
 To ensure that the application is processed in a timely manner it is important to make sure you provide all of the information required, including an assessment of the environmental effects.
 In some cases you may need to get advice from a specialist, for example, a planner, landscape architect, registered engineer, surveyor, or traffic engineer to assist you with your application.

 Does my application need to be Publicly Notified?